sarisabban/VaxDesign/README.md

 In this case the FROM and TO are the positions of the motif on the grafted structure and not the original protien structure

+You can also choose to RosettaDesign only the suface of the structure (without changing your motif)

+`python3 VexDesign.py -d CHOICE grafted.pdb MOTIF_AA_LIST` Example `python3 VexDesign.py -d surface grafted.pdb 8 12 15 17 23 24 26 28`

 * Generate fragments

 `python3 VexDesign.py -F structure.pdb USERNAME` Example `python3 VexDesign.py -F structure.pdb acresearch`